Colorectal Surgery Fellowship

 After successful completion of the program, fellows will be eligible to obtain certification from the American Board of Colon and Rectal Surgery.

-Fellows receive a wide breadth of training experiences at two primary sites:
+Fellows receive a wide breadth of training experiences at two primary sites that serve vast and diverse patient populations:

-Emory University Hospital (EUH) is a tertiary academic center that has one of the highest case-mix indexes of any hospital in the country.
-For the ninth year in a row, U.S. News & World Report ranked EUH the No. 1 hospital in Georgia and metro Atlanta in its 2020-2021 Best Hospitals Guide.
+Emory University Hospital (EUH) is an adult, tertiary/quaternary academic center that has one of the highest case-mix indexes of any hospital in the country.
+For the 10th year in a row, U.S. News & World Report ranked EUH the No. 1 hospital in Georgia and metro Atlanta in its 2021-2022 Best Hospitals Guide.
+EUH is staffed exclusively by Emory University School of Medicine faculty.

-Emory Johns Creek Hospital (EJCH), a smaller community hospital, is a Magnet hospital.
-This designation is earned by only 6% of US hospitals for nursing excellence from the American Nurses Credentialing Center.
+Emory Johns Creek Hospital (EJCH), a smaller private room community hospital staffed by community and Emory physicians, is a Magnet hospital.
+This designation is earned by only 6% of the nation's hospitals for nursing excellence from the American Nurses Credentialing Center.

 Qualified applicants are asked to apply through the Electronic Residency Application Service (ERAS).
 The Emory Colorectal Surgery Fellowship begins on August 1st of each year.

-Please contact Toni Marie Vincente, program coordinator, for training verification inquiries.
+Please contact Amethyst Gartrell, program coordinator, for training verification inquiries.